-Rita started her career with IDA in 2000 after she became the first person in the country to convince her hometown officials in Boulder, Colorado to adopt the term guardian instead of “owner” when referring to their animal companions.
+Rita began her career with IDA after she became the first person in the country to lead a successful campaign to persuade city officials in her hometown of Boulder, Colorado to adopt the term guardian instead of “owner” in their local laws.

-Over the years, she has had many animal rights successes, including anti-vivisection campaigns.
-After a two and a half year battle over cruel and needless maternal separation experiments, she convinced the University of Colorado to release eleven monkeys from their laboratories to a sanctuary.
-That researcher is now conducting studies with human subjects.
-Rita was also responsible for ending an agreement CU had with a private medical device company which had previously resulted in the killing of over 200 dogs and pigs just to train the company’s sales staff.
+Over the years, she has had numerous animal rights successes, including anti-vivisection campaigns.
+After a 2½ year battle over cruel and needless maternal separation experiments, she convinced the University of Colorado Health Sciences Center (CU) to release eleven monkeys from their laboratories and send them to a sanctuary.
+The researcher who was involved is now conducting studies with only human subjects.
+Rita was also responsible for ending an agreement CU had entered into with a private medical device company that had resulted in the killing of over 200 dogs and pigs just to train the company’s sales staff.

 Rita worked tirelessly for months to save fifteen horses from years of abuse and neglect by rescuing them and finding homes for them in Arizona.
 The former “owner” of the horses is currently on the run from the Boulder sheriff.